-Macarthur Anglican School is an independent, co-educational Christian school, providing an education for school age children from Kindergarten to Year 12.
+Macarthur Anglican School is an independent, co-educational Christian school, providing education for school-age children from Transition (pre-Kindergarten) to Year 12.
 Macarthur also provides a preparatory school experience in its pre-Kindergarten Transition Programme.

-A child can start Kindergarten at Macarthur at the beginning of the school year if they turn five on or before 30 April in that year (depending on Macarthur's assessment of the student's readiness).
+In general, a child can commence Transition if they turn four years of age on or before 1 March or Kindergarten at the beginning of the school year if they turn five on or before 1 March in that year (depending on Macarthur's assessment of the student's readiness).
+Readiness includes but is not limited to being toilet-trained.
 By law, all children must be enrolled in school by their sixth birthday.
-New enrolments are generally accepted for students from Kindergarten to the beginning of Year 11, with the main entry points being Transition, Kindergarten, Year 5, Year 7 and the beginning of Year 11.
-Macarthur does not enrol students for the final HSC year, nor does it enrol students who have extensively completed their Preliminary HSC year at another educational institution.
+New enrolments are generally accepted for students from Transition to the beginning of Year 11, with the main entry points being Transition (pre-Kindergarten), Kindergarten, Year 5, Year 7 and the beginning of Year 11.
+Macarthur does not enrol students for the final HSC year, nor does it enrol students who have extensively completed Year 11 at another educational institution.

-The School's educational programme aims, within a Christian environment, to prepare students for opportunities of life-long learning, including (though not limited to) further education at university and other tertiary institutions.
-Parents enrolling children at Macarthur should be aware that the school's academic programme and subject offerings in Years 11 and 12 are designed to enable all students the opportunity of matriculation to university.
+The School's educational programme aims, within a Christian environment, to prepare students for opportunities for life-long learning, including (though not limited to) further education at university and other tertiary institutions.
+Parents enrolling children at Macarthur should be aware that the School's academic programme and subject offerings in Years 11 and 12 are designed to enable all students the opportunity to matriculate to university.